Herrygirl2/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-# Shell, init files, variables and expansion Task
+# Shell, init files, variables and expansion Tasks

 **Task 0:** A script that create a script that creates an alias.